USS Kearsarge (1861)

-USS Kearsarge, a Mohican-class sloop-of-war, is best known for her defeat of the Confederate commerce raider off Cherbourg, France during the American Civil War.
+USS Kearsarge, a Mohican-class screw sloop, is best known for her defeat of the Confederate commerce raider off Cherbourg, France during the American Civil War.

 Hunting Confederate raiders

 Kearsarge was built at Portsmouth Navy Yard in Kittery, Maine, under the 1861 American Civil War emergency shipbuilding program.
 The new 1550 LT steam sloop-of-war was launched on 11 September 1861; she was sponsored by Mrs. McFarland, the wife of the editor of the Concord Statement, and was commissioned on 24 January 1862, with Captain Charles W. Pickering in command.
 Soon after, she was hunting for Confederate raiders in European waters.

 Kearsarge was the only ship of the United States Navy named for Mount Kearsarge in New Hampshire.
 Subsequent ships were later named Kearsarge in honor of the ship.